 OK, enough of my chatter.
-Here’s the results after just 7 days with BrightInfo.
+Here are the results after just 7 days with BrightInfo.

-First, let’s look on the non-ad side of things.
+First, let’s look at the non-ad side of things.

 Native visitor engagement increased and so did my conversion rates.
 In October, I had a terrible 0.8% visits to conversion.
-It’s painful to even type that, but it's true.
-This month’s visits to conversions rate is at 3.4%.
-That a 324.9% increase.
+It’s painful to even type that, but it’s true.
+This month’s visits to conversions rate are at 3.4%.
+That is a 324.9% increase.

-The numbers above are a week comparison of my content engagement.
+The numbers above are a weak comparison of my content engagement.
 As you can see, my inbound strategy is continuing to work.
 I am driving traffic and they are engaging.
-But the big difference is, with the help of Brightinfo, my engagement increased 10.8% and my conversions increased 37.5%.
+But the big difference is, with the help of Brightinfo, my engagement increased by 10.8% and my conversions increased by 37.5%.
 That is what I like to see!

 Above is a report of the most clicked content.
 Here’s the really cool part: since I create a ton of new content each week, some of my older posts, which still have value, get lost in the pile.
 Brightinfo helps to keep my evergreen content alive.
 By comparing what your user is engaging with, the platform helps guide them to other content that is more likely to nurture them into converting.